eyal0/Chicken-story/README.md

 * `adopt_time`: How long it takes to click on an "Adopt me" link, load petfinder.com, and get the cat/dog answer.
 * `adopt_success_rate`: Probability that clicking "Adopt me" gets me the answer and not just a broken link.
 * `guess_time`: How long it takes to submit a guess and learn if I solved the puzzle correctly.
-This was faster than petfinder.com.
+(This was faster than petfinder.com loading times.)

 Assuming 50-50 cats-to-dogs (it was more like 40-60 but whatever), I could work out an equation for how many pets I'm learning per second using adopt me: